 Is my face going to be okay?
 I like my face.
 I want to keep my face.

-Your face will be just fine.
+Worry not: Your face will be just fine.
 Ingrown hair bumps are more an unsightly nuisance than anything and will usually resolve themselves in just a few days.
-That said, if you notice a particularly persistent ingrown, you’re going to want to take care of it before it becomes infected (or becomes the longest, most disgusting ingrown hair known to man — watch at your own risk).
+That said, if you notice a particularly persistent ingrown, you’re going to want to take care of it before it becomes infected.

 Please tell me how to stop ingrown hair forever.